iron-os/iron-os/README.md

 Packages are a shorter release cycle and should be used for software that changes fast.

-## Chnobli service bootloader
+## service bootloader

 - manage pssplash
-- start chnobli service package
+- start iron service package

 - supports api via stdin
  - can switch boot img
  - update images from img file
  - can restart
- - watchdog for chnobli service restart if chnobli service does not send connected for a given period
+ - watchdog for iron service
+   restart if iron service does not send connected for a given period
  - start weston service

-## Chnobli service
+## service

 - start chnobli_ui (or chnobli_shell)
 - start chromium